runeh/mockumental/README.md

 - util/writeMockToRes: set headers and stuff
 - get rid of routeId, use only handlerId for activation?
 - default selection should happen after sorting.
 So not be 404 is there is 200
-- Massage markup for web admin UI? bake in selected status?
-- JSON http api responses.
-See point above for data format.
 - Can we trigger repaint of the cli when web UI changes?
 With the RX stuff I guess?
 Would be neat.
 - link to mount point in web admin